Frequently Asked Questions About Natural Stone and Tiles

-Choosing the right tile can feel overwhelming—materials, finishes, slip considerations, sealing, and shipping logistics all matter.
-Below are clear answers to the questions we get most about natural stone, porcelain/ceramic, and handmade Zellige.
+Choosing the right tile can feel overwhelming.
+Materials, finishes, square-foot calculations, slip considerations, sealing, samples, shipping, and returns all matter.
+Below are clear answers to the most common questions we receive about natural stone, porcelain, ceramic, handmade Zellige, checkerboard tile, samples, and nationwide shipping.

 Ordering Math